 These services are provided in the child’s natural environment – e.g. in the child’s home, daycare or other community setting using a parent coaching model of service to enhance the development of children in everyday learning opportunities.
 We work in partnership with Snohomish County Birth to Three program to provide comprehensive services for our families including family resource coordination, education, specialized therapies, nutrition, hearing and vision services, etc.

 The PIC program provides specialized support to families of young children who were exposed before birth to drugs or alcohol.
 This team includes a licensed social worker/ mental health provider and registered nurse.

 Camp Prov is a fun, supportive, educational day camp for children with special needs and their siblings.
 Small groups of children are paired with leaders and volunteers for hours of fun, including arts and crafts, music, nature activities, dance and movement, swimming and sensory play.
-Camp Prov will be held July 12th to August 13th 2021!
-Register now.
+The one-week camps typically run July through August.

 We offer a variety of classes for kids of all ages to explore their interests and socialize with their parents close by.
 Parents have a chance to meet other parents, take part in your child's learning, and have fun as a family.

 Our classes provide opportunities for children and parents to play together while focusing on different areas of development in a social situation.
 Parents have a chance to meet other parents, take part in your child's learning and have fun as a family.
 (Classes are currently on hold due to COVID restrictions)

 We understand that having a child with special needs can feel isolating, but know that you are not alone.
 We at the Children's Center are here to support you and your child every step of the way.
 These online resources can help you gain understanding and find additional support.

 - Developmental Screening

 - The Talaris Institute - The Talaris Institute has information on the developing child, 0-5 years.